Updated December 13, 2023

 Conclusion – Options Spread

-It is a strategy of trading where a trader does the process of buying and selling an equal number of options of the same class and with the same underlying security, but the expiration date and strike price could differ depending on the strategy type.
+It is a trading strategy where a trader buys and sells an equal number of options of the same class.
+With the same underlying security, the expiration date and strike price could differ depending on the strategy type.
 There are three types of options spread, and each has varying features.
 If used wisely, optimum profits can be achieved through this strategy.